Antiscience: Areas

 Historically, antiscience first arose as a reaction against scientific materialism.
 The 18th century Enlightenment had ushered in "the ideal of a unified system of all the sciences", but there were those fearful of this notion, who "felt that constrictions of reason and science, of a single all-embracing system... were in some way constricting, an obstacle to their vision of the world, chains on their imagination or feeling".
 Antiscience then is a rejection of "the scientific model [or paradigm]... with its strong implication that only that which was quantifiable, or at any rate, measurable... was real".
 In this sense, it comprises a "critical attack upon the total claim of the new scientific method to dominate the entire field of human knowledge".
 However, scientific positivism (logical positivism) does not deny the reality of non-measurable phenomena, only that those phenomena should not be adequate to scientific investigation.
 Moreover, positivism, as a philosophical basis for the scientific method, is not consensual or even dominant in the scientific community (see philosophy of science).

 Recent developments and discussions around antiscience attitudes reveal how deeply intertwined these beliefs are with social, political, and psychological factors.
 A study published by Ohio State News on July 11, 2022, identified four primary bases that underpin antiscience beliefs: doubts about the credibility of scientific sources, identification with groups holding antiscience attitudes, conflicts between scientific messages and personal beliefs, and discrepancies between the presentation of scientific messages and individuals' thinking styles.
 These factors are exacerbated in the current political climate, where ideology significantly influences people's acceptance of science, particularly on topics that have become politically polarized, such as vaccines and climate change.
 The politicization of science poses a significant challenge to public health and safety, particularly in managing global crises like the COVID-19 pandemic.

-The following quotes explore this aspect of four major areas of antiscience: philosophy, sociology, ecology and political.
+The following quotes explore this aspect of four major areas of antiscience: philosophy, sociology, ecology and politics.